 Under my directorship, we produced seven landmark series of MONKEY LIFE and shot 2/3 of the footage for Series 8 before I put a succession plan in place.
 Monkey Life was shown on Channel 5 and on Discovery's Animal Planet Channel and Nat Geo WILD in over 140 countries around the world.
 We had a small but hard-working team.

 As Managing Director of Primate Planet Productions, I was responsible for the strategic direction of the company, managing all aspects of legal, finance, HR, marketing and Head of Production.
 I was responsible for negotiating the commercial contracts with Broadcasters, managing the production budgets, overseeing series filming, staff and series production of the first seven series of MONKEY LIFE (134 episodes).
 The first three series were created in conjunction with Athena Films.
-After Series One's 14 episodes, MONKEY LIFE - SERIES 4 - 7 thereafter contained 20 x half hour episodes.
-There are now 12 series.
+After Series One's 14 episodes, MONKEY LIFE - SERIES 2 - 7 thereafter contained 20 x half hour episodes.
+Monkey Life is still being documented.

 During my time running Primate Planet Productions I worked with rock solid media lawyer and friend, Jonathan Groves, and some amazing wildlife and documentary cameramen and women, sound recordists, and editors.
 Full credits are on the back of each DVD.